22shubh22/22shubh22.github.io/_posts/2019-08-21-libreoffice-gsoc-2019-qrcode-generator.md

 ## Final Product

 Now, QR Code can be generated for any text in the LibreOffice.
-It is one of the big step that QR Code can be made inside LO now which was only possible using extensions.
+It is one of the big step now that QR Code can be made inside LO which was earlier possible only through using external extensions.

 The future development of project include using the QR Code feature in areas like mail-merge, and templates.

+# Using

 To generate a QR Code image in any of writer, impress, calc or draw.

-# Using

 Goto   **Insert -> QR Code ..**

 A Dialog Box appers